nicolasDelhomme/pine-needles-fungi/README.md

 2. Assessing the forth pool barcode location

 This was done using src/R/barcodeLocation.R.
-The interesting finding is that mot only for pool 4 but also for the others, a lot of the unknown are actually reverse-complement sequences, about 54% of all sequences.
+The interesting finding is that not only for pool 4 but also for the others, a lot of the unknown are actually reverse-complement sequences, about 54% of all sequences.
 Reverse-complementing and extracting them rescues a lot of data, especially for pool 4.
 It is still very surprising that pool4 has so much "lost" data.

 | File                         | Unknown file size | Rescued rev-comp |
 |------------------------------|-------------------|------------------|